AWARD WINNING FISH FRIENDLY INTAKE SCREEN SOLUTION ONE OF THE LARGEST OF ITS KIND IN THE WORLD.

-The Diversion Race is a 67 km long channel which diverts water from the South Island’s Rangitata River for irrigation, stock water and hydropower generation.
+The Rangitata Diversion Race (RDR) extracts water from the New Zealand South Island’s Rangitata River 365 days of the year.
+The ‘race’ is a 67km long channel which diverts water from the river for irrigation, stock water and hydropower generation.